alunacjones/LSL.Rebus.EfCore.SqlServer/readme.md

         ...
     }
 ```

+The default value is held as a constant in the `TableNames` static class as `TableNames.Timeouts`

 The default table name is `Timeouts`.
 To use a custom table name pass the table name into the call as below: